jestann/bloc-chat/README.md

 │   │   ├── services
 │   │   │   └── ...
 │   │   ├── app.js
-│   │   └── config.js    <-- this file must be created by the developer to initialize against a Firebase database (see *Database Authentication*)
-│   ├── styles
+│   │   └── config.js    <-- this file must be created by the developer to initialize against a database │   ├── styles
 │   │   └── ...
 │   └── templates